I've got an English degree and am really into anime, video games, movies, music, and D&D

 To get things started, as should be abundantly clear from the series' ultra-masculine opening theme, this is a very stylish and bombastic anime with excellent artwork and fist-pumping action.
 While the opening animation sports its own aesthetic (hyper-detailed and full of straight-black shadows), the show itself is more than capable of standing tall in the animation department, with its bright colors and excellent use of lighting.
 The character designs, in particular, deserve special mention, as they are a combination of the manga artist coming up with the coolest hero and villain designs he could think of and the original art style of ONE, the guy who conceived the whole idea and whose artwork, while very...not polished, oozes with style and humor.
 Yusuke Murata's version of the manga was already mind-bogglingly detailed, and seeing that very same detail come to life on-screen in a TV anime is, more often than not, nothing short of breathtaking.
 In sheer visual oomph, One Punch Man can effortlessly stand alongside other phenomenal-looking TV anime like Unlimited Blade Works and anything KyoAni has ever made.

 But where the visuals truly shine is during the series' many, many action sequences.
-Studio Madhouse have gone all-out in recreating the manga's incredibly cinematic fight scenes, and then some--crazy camera angles, wild and unhinged choreography, and outlandish abilities come flying at the screen in droves, and yet the geniuses behind it all make sure you're never once lost even for a second.
+Studio Madhouse has gone all-out in recreating the manga's incredibly cinematic fight scenes, and then some--crazy camera angles, wild and unhinged choreography, and outlandish abilities come flying at the screen in droves, and yet the geniuses behind it all make sure you're never once lost even for a second.
 As for the question of how the action can stay interesting despite Saitama's distinctive "defeat any enemy in one punch" gimmick, the series utilizes two simple tricks: Saitama must fend off a bunch of dudes at once and horrifying monstrosities are attacking but Saitama is nowhere nearby.
 This creates a dynamic of "Saitama will show up and defeat this nasty enemy, but the question is...how long will our heroes have to hold out before that happens?" for many scenes, and other scenes must simply rely on the other characters picking themselves up and solving the issue themselves.
 So no, the series never gets boring because the writers know precisely how NOT to make it boring.

 Aside from the tricks I mentioned earlier, the other main tool the writers use to keep the show fresh and interesting is the series' wonderfully wacky cast of characters.
 ONE has a knack for writing characters that have outlandish personalities, yet are immensely relatable, which seems like it would be a paradox but it really isn't.
 Saitama may be all-powerful, but he's very laid-back and unassuming and, well, boring; he's become so tired of how easily he defeats enemies, and, because being a hero is what he loves doing, he's become so dispassionate at how dull and simple it is.
 Again, no one in the history of ever can relate to being essentially a god among men, but nearly everyone can relate to having some ability that comes so naturally that there's no challenge to be found anymore, and that's the genius of Saitama's character--someone who should be alien to us is, instead, anything but.